-Chorizo was my sausage of choice for this recipe.
-When given the option, I always opt for chorizo.
-One by one, I carefully wrapped and pressed the spicy pork sausage around the cheese stuffed jalapeños, into an egg shape.
-How much chorizo to use is really up to you!
+Chorizo was my sausage of choice for this recipe because I love the savory spice it brings to the dish.
+One by one, I carefully wrapped and pressed the uncooked sausage around the cheese stuffed jalapeños, forming them into an egg shape.
+How much sausage meat to use is really up to you!
 If you want larger “eggs” then use more chorizo, or if you want to enjoy these as more of an appetizer then use less chorizo for smaller “eggs”.

 It’s so important to preheat the smoker before cooking on it.
 You wouldn’t try to cook anything in your oven without preheating it, so don’t try it with your smoker either!
 I filled my charcoal basket to the brim with Cowboy Charcoal and watched those orange embers bring this smoker to life.
 Wait until the smoker reaches 250 degrees Fahrenheit and then dump in the charcoal.
 You can also add in some woodchips for added smoke flavor.
 Then add the chorizo armadillo eggs onto the smoker.

 While the chorizo armadillo eggs are smoking, let’s make the spicy barbecue sauce!
 All I did was toss all the barbecue ingredients into a cast iron sauce bowl and stirred them together.
-It’s best to do this early in the cooking process so that the sauce has time to combine.
+It’s best to do this early in the cooking process so that the sauce has time to simmer and combine.

 Then, I actually removed them from the grill, pulled up the coal basket within the smoker and placed the eggs back on the grill for a final sear.
 This will help crisp up that bacon on the outside, and who doesn’t love some crisp to their bacon?!

-After the final sear, I gave each egg one more coat of barbecue sauce and then pulled them from the grill.
+After the final sear, I gave each egg one more coat of my favorite BBQ sauce and then pulled them from the grill.
 I served them each individually and loved slicing them right down the middle to reveal the cheesy jalapeño on the inside.
-Such a fun recipe, and even better to enjoy with friends and family.
-Cheers!
+You’ll be coming back for these delicious appetizers over and over again.

 - 1.5-2 lbs of Ground Pork Chorizo Sausage